Alfaz Ahmed: Mohun Bagan

-Brothers Union & Mohammedan SC
+Brothers Union

+In 2004, Brothers Union, once recognized as the country's third-biggest club in the 80s, signed Alfaz along with many other national players.
+The star-studded team went on to lift both the 2003–04 Dhaka Premier Division League and 2004 National League titles.

+Return to Mohammedan

-In 2004, Brothers Union, once recognized as the country's third-biggest club in the 80s, signed a plethora of local stars, including Alfaz, Arman Mia, Monwar Hossain, Rajani Kanta Barman and Biplob Bhattacharjee.
-The star-studded team went on to lift the club's first Premier Division and National League titles.
-After returning to Mohammedan in 2005, Alfaz scored against rivals Abahani and also assisted the first goal for Divine Chibiuka, during the final of the 2005–06 National League, as club captain.
+After returning to Mohammedan in 2005, Alfaz scored against rivals Dhaka Abahani and also assisted the first goal for Divine Chibiuka, during the final of the 2005–06 National League, as club captain.
 Mohammedan went on to secure the league title winning the game 2–0.
 This was Alfaz's fourth consecutive National League triumph.
 He then once again departed, joining Muktijoddha Sangsad KC for the start of the country's first ever professional league, the B.League in 2007.

-Bangladesh Premier League
+Muktijoddha Sangsad

 On 27 March 2007, Alfaz netted the first hat-trick in B.League history as Muktijoddha beat Rahmatganj MFS by 4–1.
-He scored a total of 8 goals in his inaugural professional league season.
+He scored a total of 8 goals the inaugural professional league.

+Sheikh Russel

 In 2008, Alfaz joined minnows Sheikh Russel KC and scored 18 league goals, helping the club finish third in the league, his most memorable performance that season was the hat-trick he scored against Khulna Abahani, as Sheikh Russel won the game 5–0.

+Arambagh

-The following year he returned to his boyhood club Arambagh KS, although he got a better offer from newcomers Beanibazar SC of Sylhet.
+In 2009, he returned to his boyhood club Arambagh KS, rejecting a financially better offer from newcomers Beanibazar SC of Sylhet.
 He scored twice in his return game against Chittagong Mohammedan.
 He helped Arambagh finish fifth that year, scoring 12 league goals, which was the fourth highest in the league that season.

-Final years
+Dhaka Abahani

-In 2010, Alfaz signed for Abahani Limited Dhaka.
-Although Alfaz was not a regular in the team, he scored during a 3–0 victory over Nepal's Three Star Club in the final of the Bordoloi Trophy.
-Following his lone season at the club, he joined Team BJMC who were given direct entry to the league in 2012 after 27 years, due to the club's great history.
+In 2010, Alfaz signed for Dhaka Abahani.
+Although not a regular in the team, he scored during a 3–0 victory over Nepal's Three Star Club in the final of the Bordoloi Trophy.

+Team BJMC

+In 2011, Alfaz joined Team BJMC who were given direct entry to the 2011–12 Bangladesh Premier League.
 However, the transfer was controversial as the club was not able to submit adequate fees for registration and had unsigned papers.
+Nevertheless, Alfaz was able to represent the club that season, finishing with a single goal.

+Retirement

+Alfaz returned to Mohammedan ahead of the 2012–13 Bangladesh Premier League.
 On 7 April 2013, at the age of 40, Alfaz retired from professional football after a glorious 28-year career which saw him win numerous trophies and individual honors with club and country.
-During his retirement match, Alfaz captained Mohammedan against Abahani Limited Dhaka in the Dhaka Derby.
+During his retirement match, Alfaz captained Mohammedan against Dhaka Abahani in the Dhaka Derby.
+He played the first 19-minutes of the game, before being replaced.